${\sL}$-resolvents and pseudo-spectral functions of symmetric linear relations in Hilbert spaces: Canonical systems of differential equations

-Let $p=1$ and let the differential expression \eqref{eq:can,eq-n} be quasi-regular at $a$ and limit point at $b$ and let $A=S_{\min}$ be the minimal relation $S_{\min}$ generated by the expression \eqref{eq:can,eq-n} in $L^2_\cH(I)$. $A=S_{\min}$ is a symmetric linear relation with the defect numbers $n_{\pm}(S_{\min})=1$ and $A_{\max}=S_{\min}^*$. \begin{proposition} Let the canonical system \eqref{eq:can,eq-n} be quasi-regular at $a$ and limit point at $b$, let $m({z})$ be the Weyl-Titchmarsh coefficient defined by the condition
+Let $p=1$ and let the differential expression \eqref{eq:can,eq-n} be quasi-regular at $a$ and limit point at $b$.
+Let us consider the minimal $S_{\min}$ and the maximal $S_{\max}$ relations generated by the expression \eqref{eq:can,eq-n} in $L^2_\cH(I)$, $I=[a,b]$.
+Then $A=S_{\min}$ is a symmetric linear relation with the defect numbers $n_{\pm}(A)=1$ and $A^*=S_{\max}$. \begin{proposition} Let the canonical system \eqref{eq:can,eq-n} be quasi-regular at $a$ and limit point at $b$, let $m({z})$ be the Weyl-Titchmarsh coefficient defined by the condition

 and let the gauge $\sL$ and the mapping $L:\dC\to\sH_-$ be defined by

 Then:

 \begin{enumerate} \item[(i)] The triple $\Pi := (\dC, \Gamma_0, \Gamma_1)$ where